 • From low socioeconomic status (SES) families.

 Disparities by race are not entirely due to economic status (Skiba, 2002).
 There is no evidence that African American students engage in higher rates of misbehavior (Skiba, 2002).
 Rather, African American students may be disciplined more severely for less serious or more subjective reasons (Skiba, 2002).
-Inadequate teacher training in classroom management and in culturally competent practices may be a factor in the disproportionality of discipline for students of color (APA, 2008).
+Inadequate teacher training in classroom management and in culturally competent practices may be a factor in the disproportionality of discipline (APA, 2008).

 Decreasing suspensions requires a proactive, preventative, multi-tiered approach to supporting student behavior.
 One framework with evidence of effectiveness is Positive Behavior Interventions and Supports (PBIS).
 See the Alternatives-to-Suspension Fact Sheets on the Minnesota Department of Education website for more information.